brooke007/Alivet_Solana/README.md

 ## 1.Description

 In the realm of large-scale digital art creation and collaboration, current blockchain platforms often face challenges such as difficulties in organizing and focusing creativity.
 Many on-chain NFT platforms lack flexible creation tools and are unable to provide an in-depth collaborative and creative experience.
 Additionally, real-time collaboration and rapid iterative creation are also problematic in many on-chain environments due to transaction costs and speed limitations. `Alivet` addresses these issues by leveraging the advanced technology of Solana.
 Solana's high throughput and low transaction costs make large-scale collaboration and rapid NFT creation possible, while ensuring the security and efficiency of transactions.
-On the `Alivet` platform, artists and enthusiasts can not only collaborate to create NFTs but also manage and showcase their work in a structured way.
+On the `Alivet` platform, artists and enthusiasts can not only collaborate to create NFTs with vivid animation but also manage and showcase their work in a structured way.

 ## 2.Alivet for Solana